steven-wolfman/ubc-term-finder/dev-story.md

 ### Publishing and Versioning

-We're finally ready to publish by running `npm publish`.
+We're finally about ready to publish by running `npm publish`.

+TODO: continue from here.
+Also, what happened to our authentication token?

 Later, when we make updates, we'll want to run [`npm version`](https://docs.npmjs.com/cli/v7/commands/npm-version) before the next `npm publish`. (npm will refuse to republish to the same version to the same repository, thankfully!)